 One Quick Trick That Adds 25 Cash-Buyers to Your Buyer’s List

-Last month, from a conversation with Cody Hofhine, we learned his process to make $250,000 profit in your first year wholesaling, with step two being to “Build a Big Buyer’s List.”
-Now, Cody is back to outline, step-by-step, a trick to finding cash buyers for real estate.
+In my conversation with wholesaler Cody Hofhine, he explained his process to make $250,000 profit in your first year wholesaling.
+Step two of the five step process is to “Build a Big Buyer’s List.”

 Step 1: Go to Craigslist

 “The fastest way to put 25 cash buyers [for real estate] on your list today [is to] get on Craigslist and go to the ‘rental’ section, look for the ‘real estate’ section, and then look at the ‘for rent’ section.”
-Once there, you’ll find two different types of listings: (1) it will be the actual homeowner (landlord) that’s renting the house or (2) it will be a property manager.
+Once there, you’ll find two different types of listings: (1) the actual homeowner (landlord) that’s renting the house or (2) a property manager that is responsible for filling the vacancy.

 Pick up the phone and call the number listed for the property manager.
 “All you’re going to do is tell them, ‘hey, I am a local investor, I come across deeply discounted properties all the time.
 Do you have landlords and investors that you manage their properties currently that are looking to add more properties to their portfolio?”